shishitju/Trafformer/README.md

 # Trafformer
+This repository contains the demo code of the paper:
-AAAI23-《Trafformer: Unify Time and Space in Traffic Prediction》
+Trafformer: Unify Time and Space in Traffic Prediction which has been accepted by AAAI2023.